M66B/XPrivacyLua/FAQ.md

 * *User choice*: if you can already control the data, like selecting an account, no restriction is needed.
 * *Crowd sourced restrictions*: there are not enough users for this to be useful.
 * *An app settings button*: see [here](https://forum.xda-developers.com/showpost.php?p=75745469&postcount=2071) why this won't be added.
+* *Select contacts groups to allow/block*: the Android contacts provider doesn't support contact groups at all hierarchy levels and working around this has appeared to be not possible reliably.

 If you want to confine apps to their own folder, you can download the hook definition *BlockGuardOs.open* from the [hook definition repository](https://lua.xprivacy.eu/repo/) using the pro companion app.